 - 5.8 To the north of Stoke Golding is the village of Dadlington.
 The two villages are separated by about 235m of open countryside either side of Hinckley Road.
 The communities of both Stoke Golding and Dadlington agree that the maintenance of the separation of the built-up areas is crucial to the identities of the settlements. - 5.9 The granting of planning permission for 65 dwellings on land east of Roseway (20/00779/OUT) has eroded the countryside between the two settlements, increasing the importance of the area that remains.
-The Stoke Golding and Dadlington Area of Separation (Map 5 page 25) aims to check potential encroachment and help to safeguard the scale, setting and special character of both villages.
+The Stoke Golding and

-Policy SG7: Areas of Separation
+Dadlington Area of Separation (Map 5 page 25) aims to check potential encroachment and help to safeguard the scale, setting and special character of both villages.

-The open character of the Stoke Golding and Dadlington Areas of Separation, as defined on Map 5 and the Policies
+Policy SG8: Areas of Separation

-Maps, will be retained.
-The construction of new buildings or inappropriate uses of land which adversely affect the open character of this area or the character and setting of Dadlington or Stoke Golding villages will not be supported.
+The open character of the Stoke Golding and Dadlington Areas of Separation, as defined on Map 5 and the Policies Maps, will be retained.
+Development which adversely affects the open character of this area or the character and setting of Dadlington or Stoke Golding will not be supported.